mendix/docs/content/refguide/page-templates.md

 Generally, page templates are stored in the project's [UI Resources package](ui-resources-package).
 This keeps them in sync with the project theme, as well as providing a handy place to consolidate all design-related data.

-To create a page template, right-click on a page in either the **Project Explorer** or an empty section of the canvas and select **Create page template**.
+To create a page template, right-click a page in either the **Project Explorer** or an empty section of the canvas and select **Create page template**.
 The page will be added as a new page template, which will automatically make it available in the **Create Page** wizard.

 As the purpose of page templates is to facilitate design rather than functionality, page templates should be devoid of references to other documents.
 This is to prevent users from facing confusing errors when creating a new page.
 It also mitigates the chance of errors when importing page templates from a different project.

+Page template properties are described in the sections below.

 ## 3 Common Properties